 European Championship darts 2025: Draw, schedule, format, results, prize money as Luke Littler, Luke Humphries seek major title

-Luke Littler could replace Luke Humphries as world No 1 at the Machineseeker European Championship this week, where Nathan Aspinall is top seed.
+Luke Littler could replace Luke Humphries as world No 1 at the Machineseeker European Championship this weekend, where Nathan Aspinall is top seed.

 The top 32 players on the 2025 European Tour rankings will compete for the coveted title at Dortmund's Westfalenhalle from October 23-26, with Aspinall returning to Germany as the top seed after three European Tour titles this season.

-Aspinall has been drawn against former world champion Rob Cross, who claimed the final qualification place on of offer, while world No 1 Humphries - the fifth seed in Dortmund - has been pitted against Poland's Krzysztof Ratajski.
+Aspinall defeated former world champion Rob Cross to seal his spot in Saturday's last 16, while world No 1 Humphries - the fifth seed in Dortmund - demolished Poland's Krzysztof Ratajski to set up a meeting with Cameron Menzies.

 - Latest darts schedule and results: TV majors and more